tutek1/DTLabs/07_Animation&Physics/lab07.md

 ## Overview
 Duration: hh:mm:ss

-This lab will focus on learning about three ways of making/using **Animations**.
+This lab will focus on learning about the three ways of making/using **Animations**.
 We will create the animation behavior of our player character, shooting, and a moving platform.

 Then we will learn about **Physics** and make the player interact with `RigidBody3D` nodes.
 We will also check out **joints**, which can be used to make complex physics behavior.